-But this guide is intended to serve as your entry point into the wonderful world of football cards, with sections for all sorts of related topics: history of football cards, football card values, buying and selling football cards, and many others.
+But this guide is intended to serve as your entry point into the wonderful world of football cards, with sections for all sorts of related topics: history of the cards, football card values, buying and selling cards, and many others.

 As such, you’ll find links to our other football card articles, but also new material and links to the best FB conent all across the web.

 Depending on when you read this, the guide may be simple and humble or robust and monstrous, because it’s going to evolve over the years.

 Check back often, in other words, and you’re sure to find new and updated resources!